Backup Exec

-In addition, Backup Exec's family of agents and options offer features for scaling the Backup Exec environment and extending platform and feature support.
-Backup Exec 21.3 is the latest version of Veritas’ backup and recovery software, released on September 6, 2021.

 History

-Within the “backup” portion of the data protection spectrum, one Veritas product, Backup Exec, has been in the market for more than two decades.
-Since the early days of Microsoft’s journey to turn its Windows Server into the world’s dominant client-server operating system, Backup Exec has been one of a handful of technologies to protect it.
-As the WinSvr OS grew to become a platform of choice for application enablement and user productivity, Backup Exec’s media/platform support, application support, and internal operation evolved at a similar pace.
+Within the "backup" portion of the data protection spectrum, one Arctera product, Backup Exec, has been in the market for more than two decades.
+Since the early days of Microsoft's journey to turn its Windows Server into the world's dominant client-server operating system, Backup Exec has been one of a handful of technologies to protect it.
+As the Windows Server grew to become a platform of choice for application enablement and user productivity, Backup Exec's media/platform support, application support, and internal operation evolved at a similar pace.

 Backup Exec has a long history of successive owner-companies.
 Its earliest roots stretch back to the early 1980s when Maynard Electronics wrote a bundle of software drivers to help sell their tape-drive products.